tkGIG/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 7, chmod 111 -giving execution permission to all Task 8, chmod - setting permissions to certain people Task 9, chmod - setting the mode of a file
-Task 10, setting mode to olleh's mode
-Task 11, adding execute permission to sub-directories Task 12, creatin a directory and giving it permissions Task 13, changing the group owner of a file
+Task 10,chmod --reference - setting mode same as the  olleh's mode Task 11, adding execute permission to sub-directories Task 12, creatin a directory and giving it permissions Task 13, changing the group owner of a file